obszczymucha/obs-shaderfilter/README.md

 that can be implemented strictly in shader code.

 Please note that this plugin may expose a reasonable number of bugs in OBS, as it uses the shader parser and the property system in somewhat unusual ways.
-It should be considered to be in a prerelease state at this time.

 ## Installation

-The binary package mirrors the structure of the OBS Studio installation directory, so you should be able to just drop its contents alongside an OBS Studio install (usually at C:\Program Files (x86)\obs-studio\).
+The binary package mirrors the structure of the OBS Studio installation directory, so you should be able to just drop its contents alongside an OBS Studio install (usually at C:\Program Files\obs-studio\).
 The necessary files should look like this:

     obs-studio